boringContributor/cdk-monorepo/README.md

 # CDK Examples

-This project demonstrates how to structure your CDK project with Turborepo.
+This project demonstrates how to use AWS CDK with Turborepo and DDD.

+## Goals
+I want to answer the following questions by giving examples and resources:
+- How to structure a CDK project
+- How to apply DDD to a serverless architecture
+- How to use Turborepo to manage a CDK project
+- How to leverage certain sevices with the CDK

+Each stack focuses on a specific AWS services and tries to show how to use it with the CDK.

 ## Project Structure